spryker/spryker-docs/docs/scos/dev/back-end-development/console-commands/getting-the-list-of-console-commands-and-available-options.md

 ##  Next steps

-For infomration about all commands you can use, see [Console commands in spryker](/docs/scos/dev/back-end-development/console-commands/console-commands.html)
+For information about all commands, see [Console commands in spryker](/docs/scos/dev/back-end-development/console-commands/console-commands.html)